dselmanovic/bearerjs/README.md

 * createToken: Use this function to generate any token content you might need.
 Token will be encrypted and sent back as response from tokenURL request
 * validateToken: This method will provide you with decrypted token from request.
 Use it wisely to verify that it is ok
 * onTokenValid: Sometimes you will not want to rely only on token validation.
 Once request is validated using token, you do additional check (perhaps check status in db etc.)
+* userInRole: Use this method to provide information if user is in a role that is required for accessing some url (check secureRoutes configuration)
 * onAuthorized: In case you want to do something when request is authenticated (ex. log something)
 * onUnauthorized: In case that you want to do something when request is not authenticated
 * secureRoutes: Just add routes you want to have secured.
-You can use "*" to define pattern
+You can use "*" to define pattern.
+Add "roles" array to specify allowed roles.
+If no roles are defined access will be granted to any authorized user

 Your TOKEN will be added to request and you can access it in any other action later.
 For example: